thuml/Large-Time-Series-Model/README.md

 ## Performance

-We compare Timer with state-of-the-art approaches and present the pre-training benefit on few-shot scenarios.
+Timer achieves **state-of-the-art** performance in each task and we present the pre-training benefit on few-shot scenarios.

 <p align="center">
 <img src="./figures/performance.png" align=center />